hikeventures/hikeventures.github.io/_posts/articles/products/2016-07-21-my-sony-a7r-macbook-lightroom-workflow.markdown

   - blogging
 layout: post
 ---
-Today (updated 11.10.2016), I would like to present[^1] my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
+Today (updated 11.10.2016), I would like to present my planned workflow using the Sony A7, Samsung T3, Lightroom and the Macbook Pro 2016 which will probably be released soon.
 Whenever, I buy a new Macbook I also look on what accessories would be available to improve my photography workflow.

----

-<script type="text/javascript" src="//www.avantlink.com/link.php?ml=196169&amp;p=125311&amp;pw=150351&amp;ctc=Tidbits&amp;open=_blank"></script>

----

 I bought my <a href="http://amzn.to/2d46BsB" rel="nofollow">Sony A7</a> a few months ago as I wanted to have a full frame camera.
 The Sony A7 is a real bargain compared to the more expensive <a href="http://amzn.to/2dFsEoM" rel="nofollow">Sony A7RII</a>.
 At the moment I don't need 4K, hundreds of AF tracking points and burst speed is also not important for me.
 So there is actually no reason for me to pay 2000 EUR more for a camera where I don't use all the functions.

 My lens collection consists of the <a href="http://amzn.to/2e2gvHo" rel="nofollow">Samyang 14mm f2.8</a>, <a href="http://amzn.to/2e5khks" rel="nofollow">Zeiss Batis 25mm f2</a> and currently I am saving for the <a href="http://amzn.to/2e5ktQM" rel="nofollow">Sony 70-200 f4</a>.
 The Samyang is a real bargain compared to the other two lenses but you get a pretty good image quality with it.
 Some people had some issues with the durability of the Samyang but for me it's just a play around lens.
 Usually, I have my Zeiss Batis 25mm on my Sony A7.

 <!--more-->

+{% include banner_ad.html %}

 <a href="https://www.amazon.com/gp/product/B00IAOS4Y2/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00IAOS4Y2&linkCode=as2&tag=hikeve-20&linkId=0d8c73ea2c73fcb91754f80976da6906" rel="nofollow"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=B00IAOS4Y2&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=hikeve-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=hikeve-20&l=am2&o=1&a=B00IAOS4Y2" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />